mohit23x/react-native-apollo-devtools/README.md

 ```

-3. Install Flipper in your system
+3. Install Flipper in your system, and make sure the emulator/device is recognized by flipper by setting up proper SDK path

 4. Go to `plugins manager` -> `install plugin` -> `import plugin` (at the bottom)